yussufbiyik/UIKit-Starting-Templates/README.md

 ## Note
 > There might be unnecessary classes or some mistakes, if you come across to something like this you can send a issue or you can fix and send as a pull request 👍
+> I only test these templates with Google Chrome Presets so it might look bad in spesific resolutions.

 ## Credits
 * Pictures from pexels.com